edgelesssys/contrast/rfc/012-application-level-verification.md

 - sent the manifest history up to including the currently enforced manifest (requirements 3.3, 3.4)
 - the mesh CA cert matches the current manifest and the root CA cert belongs to this Contrast deployment (requirement 3.5)

-The entire verification should be implemented in the `sdk` package, and should not assume a connection to the Coordinator.
+The entire verification should be implemented in the `sdk` package, and shouldn't assume a connection to the Coordinator.

 ```go
 func ValidateState(expectedManifest []byte, nonce []byte, resp *VerifyResponse) error